tobanteEmbedded/tetl/README.md

 - **Include:** [`etl/version.hpp`](./etl/version.hpp)
 - **Tests:** [test_version.cpp](./tests/test_version.cpp)

 Get access to all intrinsic macros & library version macro and constants.
+This header also include `<version>` from C++20 if it is available.

 ```cpp
 #include "etl/version.hpp"